cspray/annotated-container/docs/tutorials/08-autowire-aware-factory.md

 ## Making Defined Services

 It should be noted that using the `AutowireableFactory` interface to create defined Services is not recommended.
 Making a shared service won't recreate the instance the way you'd might expect.
 Which means if you call `AutowireableFactory::make` and attempt to override the parameters that are used it will still use what is defined in the Container.
-If you have defined the class in the Container you should use the `ContainInterface::get()` method to retrieve it.
+If you have defined the class in the Container you should use the `ContainerInterface::get()` method to retrieve it.